Jamaal Jackson is beginning his third season at the helm of the Kentucky State University Men’s Basketball Program.

 Before arriving in Bluefield, Jackson served three seasons as an assistant coach at Stillman College before being promoted to the position of associate head coach in the summer of 2011.
 While at Stillman, Jackson helped guide the program to its first-ever national Top 25 ranking, as well as a 2011 NCAA Tournament appearance, where they advanced to the round of 16.
 He also served as an intern with The Ohio State University Men's Basketball Program as they advance to the 1999 NCAA Final Four.

-The 2016-17 season will be Shaun Smith's first at Kentucky State University.
+The 2018-19 season will be Shaun Smith's third at Kentucky State University.

 The Cincinnati, Ohio native served as an assistant men’s basketball coach at Bluefield State College under Jackson from 2014-16.
 In his first season at BSC, the Big Blues finished with the highest win total since the 1995-96 season and ranked first nationally in the fewest turnovers allowed.
 Smith oversaw 2015-16 ECAC Freshman of the Year Chas Harvey and DII All-American Mark Durgan.
 Before his time at BSC, Smith spent the 2012-13 season as an assistant coach at Columbus State Community College.

 Prior to stepping into the college coaching ranks, Smith spent time with AAU squads including Ohio Hoopsters (16 & 17U) in 2013 and All-Ohio Red (17U) in 2008.